AlexJinlei/Stereo_Vision_Camera/stereo_cam_calibration/README.md

 - 5) The original image with the remap matrices are input into remap function to get the rectified stereo image pairs.

 ![workflow](stereoVisonCalibrationFlowChart.png)

+## 4. OUTPUT PARAMETERS
+There will be four parameters to be saved for a stereo vision camara.
+With these parameters, a raw frame pair captured by this stereo vision camara can be rectified.
+As long as the parameters of the hardware is unchanged, these remap parameters are valid.